 Maintenance phases are extremely beneficial for long-term weight loss as they help your body recover from the deficit so that you can lose even more weight in the next cutting cycle.

 The reason this works is because as you put your body at a caloric deficit for an extended amount of time, your body adapts.
 Your body responds to a lower caloric intake by using less energy.
 If you were to continue to lower your caloric intake more and more, eventually you would find yourself at an extremely unsustainable intake that you would still find it difficult to lose weight at.
 Hence, the common misconception that once you diet, you have to diet forever to keep your results.
 The truth is your body needs breaks from diets and the chance to recover properly from a deficit.
 This is why a maintenance period is so crucial in between phases of cutting.

 The Important Thing to Remember

-Do not rush weightloss.
-It may take you 2 years to reach your end weight loss goal but you are much better off doing that versus waisting 3 months of your life on a crash diet.
+Do not rush weight loss.
+It may take you 2 years to reach your end weight loss goal but you are much better off doing that versus wasting 3 months of your life on a crash diet.
 At the end of it all, your goal should be to lose weight, keep it off, and live your happiest, healthiest life.
-Weight loss is a long term goal that takes time, different phases, and most imporantly patience.
+Weight loss is a long term goal that takes time, different phases, and most importantly patience.
 The get rich quick scheme doesn't work.
 Understanding how your body works is truly the most valuable information you can learn when it comes to dieting.